Pepper-Dragon/Proiect_IA4/README.md

 - Customization: Allow players to customize their ball with different colors, patterns, or accessories earned through completing levels or achieving milestones.

 - Level editor mode.

+- Each player action (moving and other stuff) will reduce the ball size(hp), so the player should choose the optimal path